a-price/gridfinity_contours/README.md

 1. **Load** a photo of the object.
 2. **Segment** it by clicking points on the image - left-click adds an interior (positive) point, right-click an exterior (negative) point - which are fed to a SAM2 model to produce a mask.
+Only the connected component(s) touched by a positive click are kept, so a stray disjoint blob elsewhere in the frame doesn't leak into the result.
-3. **Clean up** the mask (morphological closing to smooth jitter, a minimum-area filter to drop small noise blobs).
+3. **Clean up** the mask: morphological closing to smooth jitter, a minimum-area filter to drop small noise blobs, and optional lateral/longitudinal symmetry (many manmade objects are symmetric) - combined with the original mask via AND (carve out one-sided errors) or OR (fill in an occluded side from its mirror), pivoted on the mask's PCA-aligned bounding box.
 4. **Extract and simplify** the object's contour, with a PCA-aligned bounding box.
 5. **Calibrate**: detects ArUco markers on a printed calibration sheet (see `generate_aruco_sheet.py` below) and solves for the camera pose to recover real-world (mm) coordinates.
-If no sheet is in frame, contours export in pixel space instead of failing.
+If no sheet is in frame, contours fall back to pixel space instead of failing.
-6. **Export** the selected object's simplified contour points as text.
+6. **Select** a contour to see it rectified to real-world units automatically - a text preview updates live, no button needed.
+7. **Export** writes the selected, rectified contour to an SVG file (1 unit = 1mm, PCA-aligned so it comes out level), ready to import into a CAD tool like Fusion 360.

-Each stage's tunable parameters live in its own group box in the control panel (Segmentation, Calibration, Mask Cleanup, Contour Selection).
+Each stage's tunable parameters live in its own group box in the control panel (Segmentation, Calibration, Mask Cleanup, Contour Selection, SVG Export).

 Clicking the image view does one of three things, chosen from the "Click Mode" dropdown:

 - **Add Segmentation Points** (default) - left/right click adds an interior/exterior point for SAM2.
-- **Select a Contour** - click a detected object to select it for export.
+- **Select a Contour** - click a detected object to select/deselect it, rectifying and previewing it automatically.
 - **Select a Fiducial** - click to toggle a calibration fiducial, for calibration strategies that support manual selection (not the default ArUco one, which auto-matches by marker ID).